JoseRoca/WinFBX/docs/COM/CDispInvoke Class.md

 To pass the class to an OUT BYVAL IDispatch PTR parameter.

-If we pass a **CDispInvoke** variable to a function with an OUT IDIspatch parameter without first clearing the contents of the class, we may have a memory leak.
+If we pass a **CDispInvoke** variable to a function with an OUT IDispatch parameter without first clearing the contents of the class, we may have a memory leak.

 # <a name="Attach"></a>Attach